Elvis Presley: Steve Allen Show and first Sullivan appearance

-The Berle shows drew such high ratings that Presley was booked for a July 1 appearance on NBC's Steve Allen Show in New York.
-Allen, no fan of rock and roll, introduced a "new Elvis" in a white bow tie and black tails.
-Presley sang "Hound Dog" for less than a minute to a basset hound wearing a top hat and bow tie.
+The Berle shows drew such high ratings that Presley was booked for a July 1 appearance on NBC's The Steve Allen Show in New York.
+Allen, who was no fan of rock and roll, introduced a "new Elvis" in a white bowtie and black tails.
+Presley sang "Hound Dog" for less than a minute to a basset hound wearing a top hat and bowtie.
 As described by television historian Jake Austen, "Allen thought Presley was talentless and absurd ... [he] set things up so that Presley would show his contrition".
-Allen later wrote that he found Presley's "strange, gangly, country-boy charisma, his hard-to-define cuteness, and his charming eccentricity intriguing" and simply worked him into the customary "comedy fabric" of his program.
-Just before the final rehearsal for the show, Presley told a reporter, "I'm holding down on this show.
-I don't want to do anything to make people dislike me.
+Allen later wrote that he found Presley's "strange, gangly, country-boy charisma, his hard-to-define cuteness, and his charming eccentricity intriguing" and worked him into the "comedy fabric" of his program.
+Just before the final rehearsal for the show, Presley told a reporter, "I don't want to do anything to make people dislike me.
 I think TV is important so I'm going to go along, but I won't be able to give the kind of show I do in a personal appearance."
 Presley would refer back to the Allen show as the most ridiculous performance of his career.
-Later that night, he appeared on Hy Gardner Calling, a popular local TV show.
-Pressed on whether he had learned anything from the criticism to which he was being subjected, Presley responded, "No, I haven't, I don't feel like I'm doing anything wrong. ...
-I don't see how any type of music would have any bad influence on people when it's only music. ...
-I mean, how would rock 'n' roll music make anyone rebel against their parents?"
+Later that night, he appeared on Hy Gardner Calling, a popular local television show.
+Pressed on whether he had learned anything from the criticism of him, Presley responded, "No, I haven't ...
+I don't see how any type of music would have any bad influence on people when it's only music. ... how would rock 'n' roll music make anyone rebel against their parents?"